rhododendrons beneath the birches

 Photos by Beaver Brook Association

-Shade and Fragrance Gardens at Maple Hill Gardens
+Shade and Fragrance gardens at Maple Hill Gardens

 Daily, YEAR ROUND, dawn to dusk